project-origin/registry/README.md

 Project-Origin is an OpenSource project to create a **[Federated](https://arxiv.org/pdf/1202.4503.pdf) Registry** that handles **Granular Certificates** (GCs).
-The GCs purpose is to prove the origin and potential conversions of Energy, thus supporting the green transition and power-to-X (PtX).
+The GCs purpose is to prove the origin and potential conversions of energy, thus supporting the green transition and power-to-X (PtX).

 ## Why Project-Origin?